Sideshow Bob

-Robert Underdunk "Bob" Terwilliger Jr., PhD, (Note: According to one of the show's writers, Bill Oakley, Sideshow Bob's middle name is Onderdonk, after Henry Onderdonk.
-However, in all other references, including books by Simpsons' creator Matt Groening, and subtitles of the show, it is Underdunk.) better known as Sideshow Bob, is a recurring character and the secondary antagonist in the animated television series The Simpsons.
+Dr. Robert Underdunk "Bob" Terwilliger Jr., PhD, better known as Sideshow Bob, is a recurring antagonist in the animated television series The Simpsons.
 He is voiced by Kelsey Grammer and first appeared in the episode "The Telltale Head".
-Bob is a self-proclaimed genius who is a graduate of Yale University and a champion of high culture, including the adoption of a transatlantic accent, similar to that of Grammer's portrayal of Dr. Frasier Crane from the sitcoms Cheers and Frasier.
-He began his career as a sidekick on Krusty the Clown's television show, but after enduring constant abuse, Bob framed his employer for armed robbery in "Krusty Gets Busted", only to be foiled by Bart Simpson, and sent to prison.
-Bob started seeking revenge against Bart while in prison, and the two became feuding archenemies.
+A self-proclaimed genius and graduate of Yale University, Bob champions high culture and speaks with a transatlantic accent similar to the one Grammer uses as Dr. Frasier Crane in the sitcoms Cheers and Frasier.
+He began his career as a sidekick on Krusty the Clown's television show, but after enduring constant abuse, Bob framed his employer for armed robbery in "Krusty Gets Busted", only to be foiled by Bart Simpson and sent to prison.
+After Bart exposes him, Bob begins seeking revenge, and the two become archenemies.